 The first mechanical keyboard I bought was with the Blue switches and it was very noisy but at the same time, it was premium in feel.
 I also wanted to try other switches such as Red and Brown, therefore I bought some of these keyboards from different manufacturers.
 But using all of them simultaneously gave me the answer to which keyboard is the best for gaming.

-I have recently posted an article on membrane vs mechanical switches for those who never used a mechanical keyboard before and there I have explained the mechanism of a mechanical switch which doesn’t need to be explained here again.
+I posted an article on membrane vs mechanical switches for those who never used a mechanical keyboard before and there I have explained the mechanism of a mechanical switch which doesn’t need to be explained here again.
 So, go and check that out if you want to know the basics.

 But what I am going to explain here is the basic functioning of each type of mechanical switch.
 I won’t be taking the rare mechanical switches which are uncommon amongst the users and also very rare in the market.
 But I am going to list the difference between the Cherry MX switches and other mechanical switches that are common in the mechanical keyboards.